 Here is just an example of the positive partnerships established in Surrey:

 Drama Research Project ‘Experiences of Being’

-Anchor continues to explore solutions and new ways of thinking to address the challenges that confront people as they get older, while at the same time recognising, and celebrating, the fact that age is not a barrier to having a full and creative life.
+Anchor care homes continue to explore solutions and new ways of thinking to address the challenges that confront people as they get older, while at the same time recognising, and celebrating, the fact that age is not a barrier to having a full and creative life.